-Flights from London to Swansea cover the 164 miles (264 km) long trip with our travel partners like.
+Flights from London to Swansea cover the 164 miles long journey.
 There are direct flight services available.

 Whether travelling for leisure or business, taking flights from London to Swansea is a quick and efficient way to go.
 Although there are no direct flights from London to Swansea, travellers can find cheap connecting flights with their favourite airlines.
 The flights land at Cardiff Airport, and from there, travellers can use a train or car to get to Swansea.
 London and Swansea are approximately 164 miles (264 km) apart and a flight takes anywhere between 4 hours and 12 hours depending on the route taken.

 There are no direct flights from London to Swansea.
 Therefore, the duration of the journey depends on the route taken.
 Considering only the flight time, the journey between London and Cardiff takes approximately 2 hours and 28 minutes.
 Travellers can choose several options for indirect flights to Cardiff Airport.

 For instance, the London-Amsterdam-Cardiff flight time is 2 hours and 15 minutes.
 Flying the London-Glasgow- Cardiff route takes around 2 hours and 30 minutes, while London-Belfast-Cardiff takes approximately 2 hours and 25 minutes.
 Travellers can also choose the London-Paris-Cardiff way which takes about 2 hours and 40 minutes or the London-Dublin-Cardiff course taking around 2 hours and 30 minutes.